valentingol/cliconfig/docs/quickstart.md

 path_1: sub1.yaml
 path_2: sub2.yaml
 config1:
-  param: 2  # the value of config2.param2
+  param: 2  # the value of config2.param
   param2: 1
 config2:
   param: 2
 config3:
   select: "config3.param1"
   param1: 0
+  # param2 is deleted because it is not in the selection
 ```

 Then, all the parameters in `config1` and `config2` have enforced types